 Steps to Create a Proper Outline with Headings

 Creating a clear and well-structured outline is essential for organizing your thoughts, ensuring the logical flow of ideas throughout your writing, and effectively guiding readers.
-Headings play an integral role in outlining content as they provide essential context and help develop a coherent structure.
+Headings are integral in outlining content as they provide essential context and help develop a coherent structure.
 Here are some steps to follow when crafting an outline using headings:

 - Identify main points: Start by brainstorming the core concepts you want to discuss in your article or document.
 These will form the basis for your primary headings (e.g., Level 1).